cloud-gov/cg-site/README.md

 ### Style development

 This site uses a shared cloud.gov style, [cg-style](https://github.com/18F/cg-style).
 This means any styling code has to be developed in *cg-style*.

 1. Download or clone the *cg-style* repository, `git clone git@github.com:18F/cg-style.git`
 2. Run the watching build task in the *cg-style* repository: `npm run watch`
+3. Run `npm install` in the *cg-docs* repository.
-3. Run the watching build task in *cg-docs* repository: `npm run watch`
+4. Run the watching build task in *cg-docs* repository: `npm run watch`
-4. Edit code in the *cg-style* directory and they will propegate down to *cg-docs*
+5. Edit code in the *cg-style* directory and they will propagate down to *cg-docs*

 ## Acknowledgement